hhoback/response-times-cahoots/data cleaning/README.md

 The goal of this stage is to:
 - Stack each year of data per city
 - Clean and standardize raw call data
-- Combine datasets into a single dataset for easy analysis
+- Calculate response times and combine datasets into a single dataset for easy analysis
-- Create new variables for classifying calls
+- Filter out unusable, bad, or missing data
+- Convert clean data into a .csv file for use in analyis

 ## Folder Contents